Infineon/linux-optiga-trust-m/README.md

 ### Secure communication bypass

 The I2C secure communication bypass option for CLI only works if the default reset protection level for OPTIGA CRYPT and UTIL APIs is set to OPTIGA_COMMS_NO_PROTECTION.

-### OPTIGA™ Trust M Sporadic hang

-Check the hardware reset pin if it is connected with an active reset GPIO as assigned n the OPTIGA™ Trust M library.
-Alternatively, you could configure the library to use software reset.